pierreaubert/confiture/README.md

    - Core schedules have no time conflicts
    - Gas limits are enforced per block

+## Divergence with the JAM protocol

+- All the id are integers.
+That make it easy to generate counters which you cannot do with strings in Quint.

+### Added constraints and restrictions

+- Number of validators is limited to a low number (configurable).
+- Timestamp are not modelled properly
+- Seals are not computed
+- Funds are pre-defined with some users (Alive, Bob, Charlie, Treasury, ...)

+### Known issues

+- too many constants and random numbers in the Quint specifications esp. for gaz.

 ## Running Tests

 To run the specification and tests, you'll need to install Quint: